 Williamson County purchased the approximately 800-acre Southwest Williamson County Regional Park (Regional Park) in 2002 with County bond money supplemented by funding from TxDOT.
-The Regional Park is located northeast of the intersection of Farm-to-Market Road (FM) 1431 and CR 175 near Leander, Texas, and encompasses the Wilco and Millennium Preserves.
+The Regional Park is located northeast of the intersection of Farm-to-Market Road (FM) 1431 and CR 175 near Leander, Texas, and encompasses the Wilco and Millennium Preserves (Table 7).
 The Regional Park's developed portion contains recreational facilities including ball fields, tennis courts, a track, disc golf course, and miniature train track.
 Most Regional Park acreage is open space, including two dedicated preserves for the Bone Cave harvestman and additional species.
 Other caves occur in open space outside of the karst preserves.
-The Regional Park occurs within the Georgetown KFR and its two preserves were identified by the USFWS as a potential KFA in the 5-year review of Bone Cave harvestman (USFWS 2009a).
-The Regional Park occurs adjacent to areas identified in the RHCP as potential habitat for the GCWA, and woodland within the park may become suitable for GCWAs over time.
+The Regional Park occurs within the Georgetown KFR and its two preserves were identified by the USFWS as a potential KFA in the 5-year review of Bone Cave harvestman (USFWS 2018b).
+The Regional Park occurs adjacent to areas identified in the RHCP (SWCA et al. 2008) as potential habitat for the GCWA, and woodland within the park may become suitable for GCWAs over time.
 The WCCF headquarters is located within the Regional Park and maintenance staff are able to visit cave entrances on a regular basis.

-An undefined portion of the park is recognized by the USFWS as a karst conservation bank.
+An undefined portion of the park is recognized by the USFWS as a karst conservation area, as shown in Table 3-1 of the RHCP.
 The County received funding from TxDOT in conjunction with the SH 45 Section 7 ESA consultation.
 These funds contributed to the 129-acre preserve land establishment to protect the ecological integrity of four high-quality caves within the park.

 The Regional Park is geologically representative of a broader, highly cavernous area within the northern segment of the EARZ.
 This cavernous area contains dozens of caves and stretches for approximately 1.5 miles to the south and east.
 The Regional Park consists primarily of broad, flat uplands drained to the south by Brushy Creek tributaries.
-Total relief is approximately 60 feet, ranging from 935 to 870 feet amsl.
+Total relief is approximately 60 feet, ranging from 870 to 935 feet amsl.